laurentkeller/anttrackingUNIL/readme.md

 make
 ```

-5. Optinally, but recommended if [trk-vid-overlay](https://github.com/laurentkeller/trk-vid-overlay) needs to be compiled later on, install the headers and `atrkutil` library
+5. Optionally, but recommended if [trk-vid-overlay](https://github.com/laurentkeller/trk-vid-overlay) needs to be compiled later on, install the headers and `atrkutil` library
 ```shell
 sudo make install
 ```

-6. The executables can be found in anttrackingUNIL/build/bin, for usge instructions type for example:
+6. The executables can be found in anttrackingUNIL/build/bin, for usage instructions type for example:
 ```shell
 ./change_tagid
 ```